 The Role of an Air Exchanger in Your Home

-An air exchanger, also known as a heat recovery ventilator (HRV) or an energy recovery ventilator (ERV), is a system that helps to maintain a healthy indoor environment by continuously replacing stale indoor air with fresh outdoor air.
-Here’s how it works:
+An air exchanger—also known as a heat recovery ventilator (HRV) or an energy recovery ventilator (ERV)—is essential for maintaining a healthy and comfortable indoor environment.
+This system works by continuously replacing stale indoor air with fresh outdoor air.
+Let’s break down how it benefits your home:

 Ventilation